-Essentially, there are three opportunities for buying foreclosure properties: 1) the pre-foreclosure stage; 2) at the public auction; and bank-owned, or real estate owned (REO).
+Essentially, there are three opportunities for buying foreclosure properties: 1) the pre-foreclosure stage; 2) at the public auction; and 3) bank-owned, or real estate owned (REO).
 The first step is to determine which stage of foreclosure process you are interested in and figuring out strategies to successfully purchase in that stage.
 Each of the three buying opportunities has advantages and disadvantage.
-Here’s a brief overview of the three stages:
+For an interactive demo on the risks, rewards, and returns in foreclosure investing click here Here’s a brief overview of the three stages:

 Buying a property in pre-foreclosure involves approaching the borrower/owner and offering to buy the property outright.
 The borrower/owner can walk away with something to show for any equity in the property and avoid a bad mark on his or her credit history.
 The buyer has time to research the title and condition of the property and can realize discounts of 20-40 percent below market value.